sindrimt/TDT4110/README.md

 # TDT4110
 Informasjonsteknologi, grunnkurs [autumn 2015]

-Repository include source files for this course.
+Repository include assignments for this course.
+Such as: Simple Pythion applications based on different tasks

 # Faglig innhold